JamesVeug/InscyptionZergMod/README.md

 - Added Broodlord - 0,4 with Draw 2 Broodlings
 - Added Bloodling - 1,1 with Brittle
 - Added Infested Terran - 1,2 with Brittle and Fecundity
-- Added Overseer - 0,6 - Rare with Reach and Flying
+- Added Overseer - 0,6 - Rare with Reach and Airborne
 - Added Infestor - 1,1 - Rare with Submerge and Trifurcated Strike
 - Added Dehaka - 1,2 - Rare with Regenerate
 - Added Leviathan - 2,10 - with Wack'a'mole and Sharp